underpin-project/model/README.md

 | Grid Production PossibleCapacitive Max.
 (47) | 47 | Grid Production Possible Capacitive Maximum | Grid Production      | Maximum               |                   |           |
 ```

-# UNDERPIN Facets
+# UNDERPIN Semantic Search

-UNDERPIN offers a Semantic Faceted search that allows the user to find datasets of interest using the following methods:
+UNDERPIN offers a Semantic Search that allows the user to find datasets of interest using the following methods:
 - Faceted search.
 Facet values are collected at:
   - DCAT (dataset) level
   - CSVW (column) level but propagated to the DCAT level